phuonglh/vn.vitk/README.md

 The current parameters of Vitk are as follows:

-* `-m <master-url>`: the master URL for the cluster, for example spark://192.168.1.1:7077.
+* `-m <master-url>`: the master URL for the cluster, for example `spark://192.168.1.1:7077`.
 If you do not have a cluster, you can ignore this parameter.
-In this case, Vitk uses the stand-alone cluster mode, which is defined by `local[*]`, that is, it uses all the CPU core of your single machine.
+In this case, Vitk uses the stand-alone cluster mode, which is defined by `local[*]`, that is, it uses all the CPU cores of your single machine.

 * `-i <input-file>`: the name of an input file to be segmented.
 This should be a text file in UTF-8 encoding.
-VitK will read and tokenize every lines of this file.
+Vitk will read and tokenize every lines of this file.

 * `-u <url>`: an Internet URL containing Vietnamese text to be